nirupa-kumar/hipmunk/README.md

-# hipmunk
+# Hipmunk Coding Challenge

-Hipmunk coding challenge
+This has been done in reference to the coding challenge posted at : [Lessenger problem](https://github.com/Hipmunk/hipproblems/tree/master/lessenger)